 - Aggregates insights over the past 12 months, so you get context-rich summaries without introducing new risks

-- Doesn’t rely on public domain material, which reduces the chance of hallucinations or biased outputs
+- HR-specific guardrails in the models reduces the chance of hallucinations or biased outputs

-- Operates fully within your secure HR environment, keeping you compliant with GDPR and other relevant regulations
+- Operates fully within your secure HR environment and existing user permissions, keeping you compliant with GDPR and other relevant regulations

 In other words, you get the efficiency of AI with the security and precision HR demands.
 No data leaks.
 No blind spots.
 No shortcuts.